Kindergarten Leveled Reading is my jam! Ok… honestly, I am a life long learner of the best practices surrounding guided reading.

 Additionally, we added the lesson plans to accompany them!
 Each book has a 2-day lesson plan with word work, sentence work, and writing!

 Recently I asked those of you who subscribe to my newsletter, to send me a note.
 I wanted to know what YOU all needed help with.
 I made a list and at the top of the list was guided reading.
 Well, the timing is perfect because I am doing a FREE Webinar to discuss guided reading and all of its components!
 You can click on the picture to sign up.
-NOTE: Space is limited!
+UPDATE: Sorry, this webinar recording is no longer available.
+Find out about my future webinars by clicking HERE.

 One of the things I would give to parents during conferences was a Parent’s Guide to Reading Levels.
 This helps explain WHY we teach guided reading and the progression from one level to the next.
 I found this to be invaluable!
 I recently updated them because they were OLD and TIRED looking!
 You can grab your free copy at the end of this post!